jmelnick101/AlentiginosusRhizobia/README.md

 RAxML was called for each symbiosis gene using the same settings as we used for bootstrapping the whole phylogeny above. `-w`, `-s`, and `-n` were changed to match the gene names.
 For example:
 ```
-/home/grillo/miniconda3/envs/phylophlan/bin/raxmlHPC-PTHREADS-SSE3 -f a -x 12345 -p 1989 -# 100 -m PROTCATLG -T 2 -w /home/grillo/nifHphylo -s /home/grillo/nifHalign.aln -n nifHphylogeny.tre
+/home/grillo/miniconda3/envs/phylophlan/bin/raxmlHPC-PTHREADS-SSE3 -f a -x 12345 -p 1989 -# 100 -m GTRCAT -T 2 -w /home/grillo/nifHphylo -s /home/grillo/nifHalign.aln -n nifHphylogeny.tre
 ```
 `-m` has also been changed to fit an amino acid substitution model; I selected the one that Phylophlan would use by default for an amino acid supermatrix.
+If you use amino acids, replace `-m GTRCAT` with `-m PROTCATLG`.
 If you use `getNucGenesFromProkka.py` or the Prodigal method, you will have nucleotides, so in that case stick with `-m GTRCAT`.

 Make sure there aren't any duplicate names in the alignment or else the program won't run.

 ## Concatenate alignments
 Put the 3 gene alignments in a shared folder, in this case called `genealignments`.

+### IQTree
+_This method is unused; it outputs a useful tree, but it doesn't provide the actual concatenated alignment._

 Call [IQTree](http://www.iqtree.org/), but instead of using one alignment with the `-s` flag, just call their shared folder.
 We will do regular bootstrapping.

 ```
 ~/Downloads/iqtree-3.0.0-Linux-intel/bin/iqtree3 -s ~/genealignments -b 100
 ```
+### MEGA
+Convert the .aln files to .fasta files by renaming them.
+Make sure they are all in one folder that contains no other files.
+[Concatenate the alignments](https://www.megasoftware.net/web_help_10/Concatenation_Utility.htm) with [MEGA](https://www.megasoftware.net/).

 ## Construct a tanglegram
 The R package "ape" was used to read the trees and to create the figure.
 See the file `makeTanglegram.R`.